Back to top

 1. Boost your retirement savings

-Selling your family home and downsizing to a smaller place may help to free up some of your money in retirement years.
+Selling the family home and downsizing to a smaller place may help to free up some of your money.
 It means you may have some extra cash to pay off your mortgage, to invest or spend on that holiday you’ve been planning.

 2. Less maintenance

-If you’re still living in the family home where the kids grew up with four bedrooms, two bathrooms and a double garage, you may have more room than you need.
+If you're still living in the family home where the kids grew up, with four bedrooms, two bathrooms and a double garage, you may have more room than you need.
 A smaller place may be easier to maintain so you can spend less time working around the house.
 This could include smaller or no lawns to mow, minimal or no gardening, less rooms that require repainting and touch-up work and less guttering to clean and upkeep.
+If you choose a retirement village to downsize to, common areas are looked after by the operator and they'll even help with some of the day-to-day maintenance in your home, like changing light bulbs.

 3. Less cleaning